serverless/serverless/docs/providers/aws/guide/resources.md

 You can override the specific CloudFormation resource to apply your own options.
 For example, if you want to set `AWS::Logs::LogGroup` retention time to 30 days, override it with above table's `Name Template`.

-When you do overriding the basic resources, the important part is `normalizedFunctionName`.
-There are two rules.
+When you override basic resources, there are two things to keep in mind when it comes to `normalizedFunctionName`:

-- Should start with uppercase character.
+- It should start with an uppercase character
-- The `-` will be changed to `Dash`, `_` will be changed to `Underscore`.
+- The `-` will be changed to `Dash`, `_` will be changed to `Underscore`

 Here's an example: